Foxes Lair

 Picture

 This season I stumbled upon a group of lazy spider orchids (Caladenia multiclavia) in the district.
 They are amongst the most ornate orchids I have seen, particularly when the sun is behind them.
 They are also very hard to see in their natural habitat.
 While very carefully placing dead branches around to protect them, I inadvertently stepped on one.
-Their location will remain secret until they are fenced.
+Their location will remain secret as they are locally rare.

 Picture